vveisard/pingasprite/WORK.md

 # STORY as a user, I want a complete "scratch" example
 # STORY as a user, I want a complete "grounder" example
 # STORY as a user, I want a complete "coconuts" example
+# STORY as a user, I want a complete "robotnik_purple" example
 # STORY as a user, I want a complete "coconuts_green" example

 # ACTION create release